PatrickHenryGarcia/SNP-SeekChatBot/README.md

 # SNP-Seek Chat Assistant

 This project is a web-based chatbot that helps users navigate the SNP-Seek database using natural language questions.
-Instead of searching through long user guides or FAQs, users can simply ask questions like “How do I filter SNPs by chromosome?” and receive relevant answers pulled directly from official documentation and scientific papers.
+Instead of searching through long user guides or FAQs, users can simply ask questions like “How do I filter SNPs by chromosome?” and receive a response based on the files uploaded on the vector

 The chatbot was built using OpenAI’s Assistant API and Streamlit.
 It uses uploaded files (e.g., SNP-Seek FAQs, user guides, and reference papers) to provide document-based responses.
 This project was created to make it easier for students and researchers to interact with bioinformatics tools.